azagoruyko/rigBuilder/README.md

 ## ✨ Key Features

-- **📦 Module-based assembly** — Define rig steps as XML modules and arrange them in a hierarchy to run the full pipeline from one place.
+- **📦 Unified module storage** — Automatically manages and discovers modules in a single library, simplifying versioning and sharing.
+No more manual public/private folder management.
 - **📜 Module history** — Built-in, git-backed history browser for all module changes.
 Track every save, view diffs, and restore versions instantly.
 - **🖥️ DCC Agnostic** — RigBuilder communicates with **Maya**, **Blender**, **Unreal Engine**, or any other Python-capable host.
-- **🤖 AI-Assisted Editing** — Use the **"Edit in VS Code"** button to export modules for external editing inside your favorite VS Code based editor, optimized for AI assistance.
+- **🤖 Local AI Assistance** — Integrated **Ollama** support for AI-assisted rig building, documentation generation, and script refactoring without leaving the app.
+- **📝 Native Markdown docs** — All module documentation is now natively written and rendered in Markdown, providing a modern and clean look for tool descriptions.

 ---